dremond71/AR_BowlingAlley/README.md

 My AR application was finally running on my Google Pixel 7 Pro! yay!

+## Building each seperate application

+### Hallway Shooter

+- Open Scene : Assets > Scenes > `hothBattle` (not sure why I named it this lol)
+- Select `hothBattle` scene in navigator
+- Open File > Build Settings..., and in 'Scenes in Build', make certain only `hotBattle` is selected (no others)
+- Open File > Build Settings... > Player Settings... > Other Settings..., and set Product Name to `HallwayShooter`
+- Open File > Build Settings... > Player Settings... > Other Settings... > Identification , and set Package Name to: `com.dremond71.ar.starwars.HallwayShooter`
+- Open File > Build Settings... > Player Settings... > Publish Settings..., specify the Project Keystore Key password and the Project password
+- Close Project Settings...
+- In Build Settings... window, press Build
+- Specify as an APK file name: `hallwayShooter_2024_arm64.apk`
+- Place apk on your phone ( you must allow installation of apps from unknown sources)
+- When app starts, allow it to use your camera.
+This is necessary for AR.

+### Bowling Alley

+- Open Scene : Assets > Scenes > `SampleScene`
+- Select `SampleScene` scene in navigator
+- Open File > Build Settings..., and in 'Scenes in Build', make certain only `SampleScene` is selected (no others)
+- Open File > Build Settings... > Player Settings... > Other Settings..., and set Product Name to `BowlingAlley`
+- Open File > Build Settings... > Player Settings... > Other Settings... > Identification , and set Package Name to: `com.dremond71.ar.starwars.BowlingAlley`
+- Open File > Build Settings... > Player Settings... > Publish Settings..., specify the Project Keystore Key password and the Project password
+- Close Project Settings...
+- In Build Settings... window, press Build
+- Specify as an APK file name: `bowlingAlley_2024_arm64.apk`
+- Place apk on your phone ( you must allow installation of apps from unknown sources)
+- When app starts, allow it to use your camera.
+This is necessary for AR.

+### Showcase Vehicle

+- Open Scene : Assets > Scenes > `ShowcaseVehicle`
+- Select `ShowcaseVehicle` scene in navigator
+- Open File > Build Settings..., and in 'Scenes in Build', make certain only `ShowcaseVehicle` is selected (no others)
+- Open File > Build Settings... > Player Settings... > Other Settings..., and set Product Name to `ShowcaseVehicle`
+- Open File > Build Settings... > Player Settings... > Other Settings... > Identification , and set Package Name to: `com.dremond71.ar.starwars.ShowcaseVehicle`
+- Open File > Build Settings... > Player Settings... > Publish Settings..., specify the Project Keystore Key password and the Project password
+- Close Project Settings...
+- In Build Settings... window, press Build
+- Specify as an APK file name: `showcaseVehicle_2024_arm64.apk`
+- Place apk on your phone ( you must allow installation of apps from unknown sources)
+- When app starts, allow it to use your camera.
+This is necessary for AR.

 ## Conclusion

 I am having a lot of fun using the [Unity Editor](https://unity.com/products/core-platform), the [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) programming language, and [Google's AR Core API](https://developers.google.com/ar) to make these apps.